 Find below the results of DECI-12 (Distributed European Computing Initiative) call.

-Projects from the following research areas:
+Projects were from the following research areas:

 Project Title: Galactic Chemodynamics in the Era of Gaia

 Project Leader: Brad Gibson, University of Central Lancashire, Preston, UK

 Resource Awarded: 4 288 000 core hours on CSC – Sisu, CSC – Sisu_XC40 and EPCC – Archer

 - Dr. Christopher Few – University of Exeter, School of Physics, Exeter, UK

 - Dr. Daisuke Kawata – University College London, London, UK